Climate & Health in the Washington State Legislature

 Reducing Greenhouse Gas Emissions from Transportation

 Transportation fuels are responsible for nearly half of our climate pollution in Washington.
-A Low Carbon Fuel Standard bill, HB 2338, takes important steps to reduce the carbon intensity of these fuels.
+A Low Carbon Fuel Standard bill, HB 2338, would have taken important steps to reduce the carbon intensity of these fuels.
 Refineries would reduce the emission-generating components of their fuels, and could comply by reducing emissions associated with refining and purchasing credits from utilities.
 California and Oregon already have similar laws on the books.

 Putting a Price on Carbon Pollution

 Alongside our partners in the Alliance for Jobs and Clean Energy, we're working to put a price on carbon pollution in Washington this year.
-A bill introduced by Sen. Reuven Carlyle at the request of Gov. Inslee, SB 6203, taxes emissions starting at $20/ton beginning in 2019.
-It directs revenue towards clean energy investments, forest health and water quality, and a fund for transition assistance.
-We are joining our Alliance partners in hoping that this bill can contain stronger principles on equity and support for those most impact by climate change: communities of color and workers.
+A bill introduced by Sen. Reuven Carlyle at the request of Gov. Inslee, SB 6203, would have taxed emissions starting at $20/ton beginning in 2019.
+It directed revenue towards clean energy investments, forest health and water quality, and a fund for transition assistance.
 We're gearing up to pass a similar policy with the Alliance as a ballot initiative in November and hope you'll join us in this crucial effort!